salty2011/wolf/README.md

 1) Fully follow/complete the [normal install directions](https://games-on-whales.github.io/wolf/stable/user/quickstart.html)
 2) Start the **NORMAL** Wolf image at least once before continuing with `docker compose up` and then stop it(with `docker compose down`)
 (skipping this step will cause there to be no `/etc/wolf/cfg/config.toml` file to edit later on!)
+3) Create the following directories '/home/<YOUR USERNAME HERE>/wolf/clients/temp' this will be used for persisting client date outside of the container
 4) Change the wolf's `docker-compose.yml` file on the `image: ghcr.io/games-on-whales/wolf:stable` line to use `ghcr.io/stimzrx/wolf:stable` instead
 5) Edit `/etc/wolf/cfg/config.toml` under the `Steam` app section to look like this:
 ```